Bomoga/Electrikast/README.md

 Dropped rows with missing target values and split data into training and testing subsets.

 Fitted a Random Forest Regressor (100 trees, random_state=42), evaluated with MSE, MAE and R², and visualized feature importances via Random Forest and correlation heatmap.

+Enhanced an XGBoost Regressor through rigorous hyperparameter tuning, resulting in a considerable 7.4% decrease in MAE compared to its untuned predecessor.

 Developed an accompanying Jupyter/Colab notebook for exploratory analysis, correlation studies, model tuning with RandomizedSearchCV, and interactive visualizations using Seaborn and Plotly.